Welcome to St. Bede's History Zone:

 ‘The more you know about the past, the better prepared you are for the future’

-Image from our Museum Day.
-We hold the event bi-annually where children have a visit from a Museum curator and follow this up by creating their own musuem at school for parents to visit.
+Image taken from our Museum Day where children learn about the role of the museum curator and creating their own musuem at school for visitors.

-At St. Bede's we aim to deliver History in such a way so that the children develop both their historical learning skils and their historical knowledge.
-We do this by making the subject enquiry based, posing a question (or allowing the children to create questions) which we then seek to answer during the time we are investigating our historical topics.
+At St. Bede's we aim to deliver History in such a way so that the children develop both their historical learning skills and their historical knowledge.
+We do this by making the subject enquiry based, posing a question which we then seek to answer during the time we are investigating our historical topics.
 The subject is taught in a hands on way, using artefacts, images, visitors and trips.
-It is also cross-curricular, often linking in with other subjects areas such as DT, Art, Computing, PE, Literacy and Maths.
+It is also cross-curricular, often linking in with other subjects areas such as Geography, DT, Art, Computing, PE, Literacy and Maths.

 *know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.